MattB859/foot-connect/README.md

 -  ### [HTML5](https://en.wikipedia.org/wiki/HTML5)
-    - Used for the websites markup language.
+    - Used for the website's markup language.
 -  ### [CSS3](https://en.wikipedia.org/wiki/CSS)
     - Used to style the website.
 -  ### [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
     - Used to make the web pages more interactive.
 -  ### [Python](https://en.wikipedia.org/wiki/Python)
-    - Used for the websites backend
+    - Used for the website's backend

 ### Frameworks